 It’s really frustrating to feel bloated, have acid burps, suffer a heartburn or a gurgling stomach.
 Improper digestion becomes a reason for embarrassment in public places, and a consistent gut problem can also put your health at risk.
 On the other hand, a healthy digestive system boosts immunity, makes you proactive, improves skin health, uplifts mood, enhances nutrient absorption, etc. So no more dealing with your digestion problem, kick it away by consuming foods that will help you to digest food.
 Also, avoid foods that can potentially aggravate digestive issues.
 Here’s what you need to know.

-15 Foods That Aid Digestion
+15 Best Foods For Digestion

 Yogurt is incredibly good for your digestion as it provides the gut with good bacteria that help in digesting food.
 Several studies have shown that yogurt consumption can inhibit diarrhea, inflammatory bowel disease, improves bowel movement, and reduces the risk of colon cancer (1).
 You can have a small bowl of yogurt after lunch or dinner to help digest the food.